Health Professions Scholarship Program

 What is the Uniformed Services University of the Health Sciences?

-The goal of the university is to educate and prepare graduates for service to the US in the medical corps, both at home and abroad.
-They are the nation’s only federal school of medicine, graduate school or nursing, postgraduate dental college, and college of allied health science.
-The university was established by Congress in 1972 and has had more than 5,000 physicians graduate since it opened in 1976.
+The university educates and prepares graduates for service in the US in the medical corps, both at home and abroad.
+The university was established by Congress in 1972 and has graduated more than 5,000 physicians since its 1976 opening.

 What are the benefits of going to this university?

-The benefits also include free medical care for students and eligible family members, a housing allowance, and 30 days paid leave annually.
-Books and lab equipment are also no charge to the student.
+The benefits also include free medical care for students and eligible family members, a housing allowance, and 30 days of paid leave annually.
+Books and lab equipment are also provided at no cost to the student.

-If you would like to apply to USU, you would do so through the American Medical College Application Service (AMCAS.)
+If you would like to apply to USU, do so through the American Medical College Application Service (AMCAS).

 RELATED: